adamtorres/importing-tutorial/readme.md

 Of course, if something is repeated often enough, it would probably be better to just make a script for it.
 Even if it is in a tmp folder and not committed to the repo.

-The `>>>` will not be included in examples unless for clarity when commands and output are mixed.

 ----

 # Getting Help From Python